-Graham claims Afghanistan war 'has not ended' despite withdrawal: 'We've entered into a new deadly chapter'
+Graham claims Afghanistan war 'has not ended' despite withdrawal: 'We've entered into a new, deadly chapter'

 Graham said he has 'never been more worried about an attack on our homeland'